Skip to main content

 About the project

-Sleep disturbances are common among people living with dementia, with consequences far reaching for the person, their carers and care systems.
-Sleep disturbances result in decreased quality of life for the person with dementia and cause significant stress for caregivers.
+Sleep disturbances are common among people living with dementia.
+Consequences are far reaching for the person, their carer and care systems.
+Sleep disturbances result in decreased quality of life for the person living with dementia and cause significant stress for caregivers.
 Additionally, sleep disturbances are associated with increased admissions to care settings and healthcare costs.

 Read more about this exciting project